Éamonn O'Doherty (sculptor): Academics

 O'Doherty studied at St Columb's College, Derry going on to University College, Dublin (UCD), where he earned a degree in architecture.
 Later he became lecturer at the Department of Architecture at the Dublin Institute of Technology.
 In various capacities he also taught on the Dún Laoghaire College of Art and Design (Ireland), the École Spéciale d'Architecture in Paris (France), Harvard University (USA), the University of Nebraska–Lincoln (USA) and the University of Jordan (Jordan).

+Work

+Brian Lynch writes that the politics of O'Doherty's large-scale public work "are not obvious; they have to be probed for and then decoded."
+Lynch notes that this is true even in relation to the overtly political "Armoured Pram" of 1991, which O'Doherty describes as 'a wry allusion to the need for vulnerable, soft-fleshed, humanity to encase itself in armour to protect against the murderous batterings of one against the other."